EventStore/eventstore.org/_posts/2020-01-17-event-store-6.0.0-preview-2-release.md

 The package is available from NuGet under it's new home [here](https://www.nuget.org/packages/EventStore.Client.Grpc/).

-> Note: The [NuGet package](https://www.nuget.org/packages/EventStore.Grpc.Client/6.0.0-preview1) from preview one will not receive updates and will be removed
+> Note: The [NuGet package](https://www.nuget.org/packages/EventStore.Grpc.Client/6.0.0-preview1) from preview one will not receive updates and will be removed.

 ## Simplification of .NET gRPC client methods